-This article was published May 19th about the technology, and of all things it touts Han’s NgAgo as a potential baldness cure…..Interesting.
+This article was published May 19th about Han’s technology, and of all things it touts Han’s NgAgo as a potential baldness cure…..Interesting.
 It’s not clear why the article has focused on hair growth as a target treatment for the technology, perhaps because that subject is a good attention-getter.
-Han was quoted in the article to say “With this technique, middle-aged men with bald heads can probably regain their hair through genetic repair,” It all sounds very lovely, although is probably many years deep in development before we would see it in a clinic.
-I am interested to know more about Chunyu Han’s interest in hair growth technoloy, so I have reached out to him for further comment.
-Check back here for an update.
+Han was quoted in the article to say “With this technique, middle-aged men with bald heads can probably regain their hair through genetic repair,”.
+It all sounds very lovely, although is probably many years deep in development before we would see it in a clinic.
+I am interested to know more about Chunyu Han’s interest in hair growth technology, so I have reached out to him for further comment.
+Will follow up if anything comes from it.

 Update: Since the time of the original publication, Nature Biotechnology has issued an editorial expression of concern regarding the reproducibility of Han’s results.